-Osteoporosis, which means porous bones, causes bones to be weak and brittle.
-Bones can become so brittle that even coughing, or lifting shopping bags, can cause a fracture.
+osteoporosis, bones can become so brittle that even coughing, or lifting shopping bags, can cause a fracture.

 "However, osteoporosis should not be thought of as a woman’s condition.
-Men can suffer from the condition, and those who have low levels of the male hormone testosterone have a higher risk of osteoporosis.
+Men too can suffer from this condition, and those who have low levels of the male hormone testosterone have a higher risk of osteoporosis" she added.

 1. Eat enough calcium and vitamin D